-The mind of the ancient man was different from a typical modern man.
-The fundamental difference is related to the development of language that led to the evolution of the mechanism called the "bicameral [two-chambers] mind".
-This mechanism was established on the communication between the two hemispheres of the brain.
-Based on the studies of Gazzaniga (1967) on the split-brain (in some patients, surgery was performed that separated the two hemispheres of the brain), Jaynes proposed that the right side of the brain, the visual side, transmitted at the bicameral period hallucinatory voices which, as mentioned above, the primitive man carried out as gods’ commands (and also the voice of the ruling figure such as the king).
-This mechanism collapsed in about 2000 years BC and in its place developed the mechanism of CΨ as it is known to us today.
-There were several reasons for the disintegration of the bicameral-mind, mainly they were processes of population growth, building empires, wars and migration of large groups.
-All of these contributed to the undermining of the influence of the regional gods, to the relying on the hallucinatory voice in the head, and as a result to the rise of the comprehension of the individual psyche, CΨ.
+On the basis of split-brain research (Gazzaniga’s split-brain experiments in 1967), Jaynes proposed that our ancestors were in what he called a “bicameral” (two-chambered) state of mind, a mechanism whereby the right side of the brain, the visual side, transmitted hallucinatory voices to the left hemisphere which listened and obeyed these voices as though they were commands from the gods (or from ruling figures such as kings).
+This mechanism collapsed in the 2nd millennium BC, and consciousness as we understand it today developed in its place.
+There were several reasons for the disintegration of the bicameral mind, mainly population growth, the building of empires, wars, and the migration of large groups.
+All of these factors contributed to undermining the influence of the ‘voices’ of the gods, and the ancient mind had to evolve and become self-aware to adapt to the changing world.
+This gave rise to consciousness.

 As I mentioned above, Jaynes’ book has sparked much interest and debate (e.g., Rowe, 2012).
-While Jaynes’ theory is very interesting, I don't think it's true.
-It is not appropriate for present purposes to summarize the relevant literature and point out the incorrect ideas but I do offer a simpler explanation than Jaynes’, an explanation that stands in contradiction to the theory of the bicameral-mind.
+While Jaynes’ theory is very interesting, I do not think it is true.
+It is not appropriate for present purposes to summarize the relevant literature and point out the weaknesses of various arguments, but I can offer an alternative and simpler explanation that contradicts the theory of the bicameral mind.
 Although Rowe (2012, p.
-99) tries to explain "... the absence of consciousness in the ancient world" (by using the executive function that includes, memory, inhibition and planning), I find myself belonging to those that Rowe (2012, p.
-99) characterized in the following way: “However consciousness is conceived, most people find it difficult to believe the assertion that Bronze Age Greeks and ancient Egyptian pyramid builders did not possess it.”
+99) tries to explain “... the absence of consciousness in the ancient world” (by using the executive function that includes memory, inhibition, and planning), he does add: “However consciousness is conceived, most people find it difficult to believe the assertion that Bronze Age Greeks and ancient Egyptian pyramid builders did not possess it.”
+I am one of those people.

-Contrary to Jaynes, I assume that all humans before, after and during the bicameral-mind period had consciousness (it is inborn and not a product of language).
-They experienced sensations, feelings, thoughts, inner images and some of them even heard hallucinatory voices in their heads.
-In other words, I assume that in this respect (CΨ) there is no difference among people over thousands of years.
-In short, I do not accept the distinction between the human brain before and after the bicameral-mind period.
-However, I do accept the hypothetical account that the Homeric man might have attributed subjective experiences that were aroused in his head (hallucinatory voices) to commands of the Greek gods.
-(It is important to emphasize that Jaynes considered the hallucinatory voices a cornerstone in his theory.
-See e.g., Rowe, 2012, p.
+Contrary to Jaynes, I assume that all humans before, during, and after the bicameral era had consciousness (it is inborn and not a product of language).
+They experienced sensations, feelings, thoughts, and inner images, and some of them even heard hallucinatory voices in their heads.
+In other words, I hold that consciousness in people has existed for thousands of years.
+In short, I do not accept the distinction between the mentality of humans in the past (bicameral man) and that of humans today.
+However, I do accept the hypothesis that the Homeric man might have attributed subjective mental experiences (hallucinatory voices) to the gods, perceiving them as commands.
+(It is important to emphasize that Jaynes considered hallucinatory voices as a cornerstone in his theory.
+See, e.g., Rowe, 2012, p.
 103.)
-However, the interpretation, which I will call the "faith-interpretation", and which I apply to this account (as it appears in the interpretation of Homer's Iliad) is different.
+My interpretation of this, which I have called the “faith-interpretation”, is as follows.